Central Institute for the Deaf

-Central Institute for the Deaf (CID) is a school for the deaf that teaches students using listening and spoken language.
-The school is located in St. Louis, Missouri near Washington University in St. Louis.
+CID – Central Institute for the Deaf, located in St. Louis, Missouri, is an American program specializing in listening and spoken language (LSL) education for children who are deaf or hard of hearing from birth through elementary school.
+CID provides integrated early intervention, pediatric audiology, family coaching and school-age services grounded in research on listening and spoken language development.

+CID's model emphasizes family-centered practice, individualized instruction and targeted support to help children develop strong spoken language and literacy skills.
+CID also advances the field through professional development, resources and training for early interventionists, educators, clinicians and listening and spoken language programs worldwide.

 History

-CID was founded in 1914 by Max Aaron Goldstein a renowned ear, nose and throat physician.
-Dr. Goldstein set out to do what most thought was impossible at the time – teach deaf children to talk.
+CID was founded in 1914 by Max Aaron Goldstein, an ear, nose and throat physician, with the encouragement of his friend, deaf-blind activist Helen Keller.
+Goldstein set out to do what most thought was impossible at the time – teach deaf children to talk.
 Goldstein built on techniques he had learned at the Vienna Polyclinic in Austria from Victor Urbantschisch related to methods of teaching the deaf how to speak using "remnants" of hearing.
-When CID's new school building opened two years later, it had become enormously successful and its methods were groundbreaking.
+When CID's new school building opened two years later, it had become enormously successful and its methods for speech and auditory training, now known as listening and spoken language, were groundbreaking.

 Goldstein's vision included more than a school.
-He believed that having physicians, teachers and researchers work side by side on issues related to hearing and deafness was essential.
+He believed having physicians, teachers and researchers work side by side on issues related to hearing and deafness was essential.
 He began training teachers of the deaf in 1914.
-In 1931, that teacher training program affiliated with Washington University in St. Louis becoming the first deaf education teacher training program in the country to be offered through a college or university.
+In 1931, that teacher training program affiliated with Washington University in St. Louis, becoming the first deaf education teacher training program in the country to be offered through a college or university.

 The 1930s also saw the development of a research department that aimed to better understand the anatomy and science of hearing.
 Under the direction of Hallowell Davis, who came to CID from Harvard University, the research department would become world-renowned for its work related to hearing and deafness, attracting some of the world's top faculty over the next seven decades.
 Davis' early work there was done during World War II on behalf of the Veterans Administration, developing improved hearing aids for those who had sustained hearing loss in combat.
 This research laid the foundation for what would become the field of audiology.